Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/readme.md

 * [Display KML network links](WPF.Viewer/Samples/Layers/DisplayKmlNetworkLinks) - Display a file with a KML network link, including displaying any network link control messages at launch.
 * [Display OGC API collection](WPF.Viewer/Samples/Layers/DisplayOACollection) - Display an OGC API feature collection and query features while navigating the map view.
 * [Display WFS layer](WPF.Viewer/Samples/Layers/DisplayWfs) - Display a layer from a WFS service, requesting only features for the current extent.
-* [Display a scene](WPF.Viewer/Samples/Layers/DisplayScene) - Display a scene with a terrain surface and some imagery.
 * [Display annotation](WPF.Viewer/Samples/Layers/DisplayAnnotation) - Display annotation from a feature service URL.
 * [Display clusters](WPF.Viewer/Samples/Layers/DisplayClusters) - Display a web map with a point feature layer that has feature reduction enabled to aggregate points into clusters.
 * [Display dimensions](WPF.Viewer/Samples/Layers/DisplayDimensions) - Display dimension features from a mobile map package.